pa5tabear/SpiceFlow-Finance/project-management/sprints/sprint-4-plan.md

 *Acceptance Criteria*
 - CLI accepts single PDF path and output JSON path.
 - Extracts (at minimum) `annual_rent`, `acres`, `escalator_pct`, `term_years`.
+- **No hallucination:** if a field is not present verbatim in the document, it must be omitted or set to `null`—never estimated or back-filled.
 - Accuracy within ±1 % of hand-checked values.

 ---